joelaul/joelaul.dev/content/blog/creating-a-new-theme.md

 ---
-author: "Michael Henderson"
+author: "Joe Lauletta"
-date: 2014-09-28
+date: 2023-02-09
-linktitle: Creating a New Theme
+linktitle: God is real and I connected with him on LinkedIn
 menu:
   main:
     parent: tutorials